Pinel Island

 Pinel Island, also known as Îlet Pinel, is a small Caribbean island off the french coast of Saint Martin.

 Geography

-The island is an limestone ridge that was once part of the Saint Martin coast, which is now lies around 170 m away.
+The island is a limestone ridge that was once part of the Saint Martin coast, which is now lies around 170 m away.
 The island has 4 beaches and 4 rocky shores.
 It is partly surrounded by very shallow shoals with coral.
 To the west, facing Saint-Martin, lies a 80 m-long tongue of sand juts out into the sea.

 History

 According to legend, it was after attempting to conquer the island of Saba that a buccaneer, Captain Pinel, discovered this marine refuge.
 Faced with resistance from the island's inhabitants, the invaders retreated until they ran aground on the magnificent islet in Cul-de-Sac Bay, which has since borne his name.

 In 2000 a pre-Columbian site was discovered on the southwestern beach of Pinel Island.
 Ceramic, lithic, and shell artifacts were found there in the sand.